scottyd980/node-multiroom-chat/README.md

 node-multiroom-chat
 ===================
-A basic chatroom built with some simple styles and primarily to play with node.js.
+A basic chatroom built with some simple styles and primarily built to play around with and learn some node.js.